 As soon as your dough is doubled in size place in the centre of a preheated oven for 25-30 minutes.

 Breathe deeply.
 Mmm, that smell coming out of the oven is your Tomato Thyme Garlic Focaccia Bread.
-Enjoy, it smells amazing!
+Enjoy, it smells and tastes amazing!

 Allow the focaccia to cool so that it is just warm before serving.
 Cut into squares to serve.